Near-optimal sample compression for nearest neighbors: Near-optimal approximation algorithm

 \pskip

 To simplify the proof, we introduce an easier version of NNC called {\em Weighted} Nearest Neighbor Condensing (WNNC).
 In this problem, the input is augmented with a function assigning weight to each point of $S$, and the goal is to find a subset $S' \subset S$ of minimum {\em total weight}.
-We will reduce Label Cover to WNNC and then reduce WNNC to NNC (with some mild assumptions on the admissible range of weights), all while preserving hardness of approximation.
+We will reduce Label Cover to WNNC and then reduce WNNC to NNC, all while preserving hardness of approximation.
 The theorem will follow from the hardness of Label Cover \citep{DS-04}.

-\paragraph{First reduction.} Given a Label Cover instance of size $m = |U|+|V|+|A|+|B|+|E|+\sum_{e\in E}|\Pi_E|$, fix large value $c$ to be specified later, and an infinitesimally small constant $\eta$.
-We create an instance of WNNC as follows (see Figure~\ref{fig:LC}).
+\paragraph{First reduction.} Given a Label Cover instance of size $m = |U|+|V|+|A|+|B|+|E|+\sum_{e\in E}|\Pi_e|$, fix an infinitesimally small constant $\eta$.
+We create an instance of WNNC as follows (see Figure~\ref{fig:NNE3}).